Panasonic G1 vs Sony RX10 III

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-G1 and Sony Cyber-shot DSC-RX10 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX10 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G1 does not offer wifi capability.
+In contrast, the G1 does not provide wifi capability.

 The RX10 III is a recent model that features in the current product line-up of Sony.
-In contrast, the G1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G1 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the G1 was succeeded by the Panasonic G2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.